dataset-ninja/makerere-university-beans/README.md

 # Makerere University Beans Image Dataset

-makerere university beans is a dataset for object detection task.
+Makerere University Beans is a dataset for object detection task.